 The report is the most important piece of documentation.
-I
+We are

-am particularly interested in thoughtful and interesting reports, so
+particularly interested in thoughtful and interesting reports, so don't

-don't skimp on this part, though I think an upper limit of 5-6 pages is
+skimp on this part, though I think an upper limit of 5-6 pages is about

-about right.
-Reports that speak for the whole group with a single voice
+right.
+Reports that speak for the whole group with a single voice seem

-seem to work out better than those with one part written by each team
+to work out better than those with one part written by each team member,

 A working system: We will be experimenting with your system

-starting on Dean's Date, so you must provide access to a running
+starting on May 13, so you must provide access to a running

 version.
 If the system is web-based, make sure it's up and running and

 we have whatever passwords and other controls are necessary to play with